EnMasseProject/enmasse/mqtt-over-amqp/README.md

 Design and specification for bringing MQTT features over AMQP protocol.

 > The main purpose of this specification isn't the simple bridge from MQTT to AMQP but adding native MQTT features on top of AMQP.
-It means, for example, having "will testament", "retained" messages and client sessions on AMQP so that a pure AMQP client can use them.
+It means, for example, having "will", "retained" messages and client sessions on AMQP so that a pure AMQP client can use them.

 ## Preface